scholand/bloch-moba-tutorial/bart_bloch_moba.md

 ---

 <!-- #region id="DDooP3kQ2N6w" -->
-# Tutorial about the Bloch Model-Based Reconstruction Tool in BART
+# Tutorial: Bloch Model-Based Reconstruction in BART

     Author:        Nick Scholand
     Email:         scholand@tugraz.at
-    Institution:   Graz University of Technology
+    Institution:   Graz University of Technology, Graz, Austria

 **About the Tutorial**

 This tutorial introduces the Bloch model-based reconstruction tool added with the `--bloch` flag to the `moba` tool in the [official BART repository](https://github.com/mrirecon/bart).
-The `--bloch` option in `moba` can run on the CPU only, but it is highly recommended to have a GPU as for example provided by the Google Colab service.
+The `--bloch` option in `moba` can run on the CPU only, but it is highly recommended to have a GPU.
+Thus, this example is optimized for the Google Colab service providing the hardware infrastructure including a GPU.
 <!-- #endregion -->

 <!-- #region id="lZdzii_U2N60" -->